Rusty Wallace: 1993 season

 The 1993 season was arguably his most successful season despite two major accidents at Daytona and Talladega, in which his car went airborne and flipped several times.
-He won the second race of the season on February 28, 1993, at North Carolina Motor Speedway.
-The season was also a sad one, as Wallace's friend and reigning NASCAR Champion Alan Kulwicki was killed flying into Bristol in April 1993.
-Because of this, when Wallace won the race at Bristol, in respect to Alan Kulwicki, he did a "Polish victory lap"—turning his car around and driving around the track the wrong way, as made famous by Kulwicki.
-In every race Wallace won that year he performed a "Kulwicki victory lap".
-He won all three races in April (Bristol on April 4, North Wilkesboro on April 18, and Martinsville on April 25).
-Also, he won the first ever race at the New Hampshire Speedway, starting 33rd, on July 11.
+He won the second race of the season on February 28, 1993, at North Carolina Motor Speedway dominating late stages of the race and leading for 203 laps.
+He then finished in second place the following race at Richmond.
+Prior to the first race of the year at Bristol in April, Wallace's friend and reigning NASCAR Champion Alan Kulwicki was killed flying into Bristol.
+Wallace would then go on to win the pole and the race itself, and during his victory lap he paid respect to Alan Kulwicki, he did a "Polish victory lap"—turning his car around and driving around the track the wrong way, as made famous by Kulwicki.
+For the rest of the year following every victory Wallace won, he performed a "Kulwicki victory lap.
+Wallace would carry this momentum and won every race in April including North Wilkesboro on April 18, and Martinsville on April 25.